stayingcozy/brightpaw-app/README.md

 </p>

 ## Usage
 Web app for pet fitness.
 Works with firepub, firemtx-server, and pyRTCvision.
 AI/ML Analytics stored in firebase database and viewed with D3.js.
-Includes firebase authetication for user accounts.
+Includes firebase authentication for user accounts.

 ## Getting Started